Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 - After I had added the review module, I encountered error with acessing the admin site and the main site.
 After examining the code and error message, it turned out to be a case of not having used a capital letter.
 This was fixed and the site (both main and admin) ran without issue.

+- Leaving comments - error (test2) - after enabling the functionality to leave a comment and press submit.
+Checked django documentation - mline 49 of views.py file had the attribute of name given instead of "username".

+- error flagging once comment is approved through the admin panel. test3 image. how to fix?

 ## Intergration Testing

 ## System Testing